What drives your ecommerce growth?

 With $26.7B in sales, Mother’s Day is the third-largest retail event in the US.
 One thing to remember, mothers come in many different forms.
 Your brand should be sensitive to that fact.

-Mother’s Day can also drive organic traffic through content marketing — social, email, and blogs about the mothers your customers love.
+Mother’s Day can also drive organic traffic through content marketing — social-media posts, email marketing, infographics, and blogs about the mothers your customers love.

 Bambu Earth, our fastest-growing in-house brand, asked customers to share their Mom Stories.
 It was one of those “hit you in the feels” kinda campaigns.

 Like Mother’s Day, Father’s Day presents a great gifting moment.
 It also helps that both holidays run back-to-back.
 This develops an environment for a successful Q2 peak.

 Stay inclusive and focus more on the essence of fatherhood versus what you think fatherhood looks like.

 FC Goods used its “Past Time Custom Program” to tell Ray Cordova, Jr.’s amazing story.
 He was the first person to receive custom wallets made from his late father’s baseball gloves.
 The wallets were then personally delivered to his house.

 The start of summer is an ecommerce event all of its own.
 This is where brands are heavily pushing beachwear, summer fashions, and footwear.
 Think: Independence Day (the 4th of July).

 Essentially, it’s a race to make an impact before the midway point.
 Then, push sales to clear out remaining inventory.
 Weight your marketing budget accordingly and plan to go hard on paid marketing channels in the lead up … then optimize for retention towards the end.

 Ecommerce tech and supplies retailers can build momentum for this event by recreating what back-to-school shopping looks and feels like on-site with creative in marketing campaigns.